 The guide below can help determine if your t-shirt was printed by a t-shirt printing machine around the era this guide was originally published.
 We are currently investigating if this holds up against modern DTG technology.
 Sign up for our mailing list for the latest authentication techniques.

 Our epic battle against fake vintage t-shirts continues.
 This time we’re going to have a little fun in the Defunkd laboratories by experimenting on some suspected forgeries purchased on eBay.

 As outlined in our second t-shirt guide, the latest high-tech t-shirt printing machines are one of the recent trends in creating forgeries.
-Many local print shops now carry t-shirt printing machines that print t-shirts on a one off basis.
+Many local print shops now carry direct to garment printing machines that make t-shirts on a one-off basis.
 Here’s how it works: you provide a decent quality image, that image is formatted by the employees and transferred to the machine.
 A white t-shirt is placed in the machine, centered, and 5 minutes later you’ve got a t-shirt.

 As always we suggest you shop with vendors who have stellar feedback ratings as detailed in our first t-shirts guide.
 If you decide to roll the dice elsewhere, use the information below to make a better decision, and then test the item once it arrives or on questionable t-shirts, you already have in your possession.
 And if it fails the test you can always file a PayPal dispute and try to get your money back.